UgahJoy/Credbevy/README.md

 # Credbevy

-**Credbevy** is a Flutter application designed to [briefly describe the purpose of your app].
+**Credbevy** is a Flutter application designed to ease bill payemnts and track those bill transactions.
 This repository contains the source code and setup instructions to help you get started with the app development.

 ## Prerequisites